imshaaz21/ImageScaling/README.md

 # Image Scaling with Linear Interpolation from scratch

-This Python script demonstrates image scaling using linear interpolation.
+This jupyter notebook demonstrates image scaling using linear interpolation.
 It takes an original image, converts it to grayscale, resamples it to a reduced size, and upscales it back to its original dimensions.
 Mean Squared Error (MSE) is used to quantify the difference between the original and upscaled images.

 ## Usage